 Because saliva testing has evolved in last few decades, the old school of blood based testing still tends to keep faith in their old methods.
 That should not force patients to go through the painful experience of a blood draw, especially for kids and those with fear of needles.

 There is a note of caution though.
-Clinical interpretation of the results is a challenge.
+Clinical interpretation of saliva results is a challenge because not all doctors may have experience with saliva testing.
 The tests are good first step to confirm or overrule the cause of symptoms at a rather inexpensive and expedited way.
 But a thorough follow up should always be part of the full diagnosis.

 Current Status of Salivary Hormone Analysis: Clinical Chemistry, Vol 54(11), Nov 2008.